On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Theoretical Model

 The factor $f(Z_\ast)\leq1$ governs how the feedback efficiency depends on the stellar metallicity, $Z_\ast$.
 If we assume that there is no metal dependence, then $f(Z_\ast)=1$.
 However, we expect that the feedback should be metal-dependent at low stellar metallicities \citep[eg.][]{Zhang2008,O’Connor2011,Sukhbold2016,Jecmen2023}.
-In our model, we adopt an empirical parameterisation for $f(Z_\star)$ motivated by the work of \citet{Jecmen2023}, who estimated that the total injected momentum decreases by 75\% for stellar metallicities $Z_\star\lesssim 0.4 \Zsun$.
-We model this using a sigmoid function, which produces step-like behaviour with a smooth transition, given by,
+In our model, we adopt an empirical parameterisation for $f(Z_\star)$ motivated by the work of \citet{Jecmen2023}.
+They estimated reductions in the total integrated momentum and mechanical energy of 75\% and 40\% respectively for stellar metallicities $Z_\star\lesssim 0.4 \Zsun$ compared to values expected at solar metallicity.
+We model this effect by means of a sigmoid function, which produces step-like behaviour with a smooth transition, given by,